opencog/learn/README-Natural.md

    size, and not very many copies of a 150GB database will fit onto a 1TB disk.
 2TB is a more comfortable size to work with.

-   Databases for the artificial-language pipeline might be smaller, so this is perhaps less of a concern.

 * **0.3)** Get a machine with 4 or more CPU cores, and a minimum of 64GB RAM.
-For English-language learning, it will be less agonizing and infuriating if you have 128 GB RAM or more.
-           Smaller RAM sizes are enough for artificial-language learning experiments.

-   For English-langauge work, the datasets do get large, and although many of the scripts are designed to only fetch from disk "on demand", the in-RAM sizes can get large.
-As I write this, my grammatical-clustering process is using 53GB resident-in-RAM working-set size (57GB virtual size).
-   You need additional RAM for the Postgres server -- 24GB is reasonable -- and so 53+24=78GB is the current bare-minimum.
-   More, if you want to e.g. run a web-browser or something.
+128GB or 256GB or more is preferrable.
+           Otherwise one is faced with the agony of struggling with datasets that don't fit.

+   Many of the scripts are beig modernized to fetch data "on demand", and to flush RAM when that data is no longer needed.
+However, this has not been acheived in general, and sometimes, especially during the sleep cycles, the entire dataset must be paged in.

 * **0.4)** Optional but recommended.
 If you plan to run the pipeline on multiple different languages, it can be convenient, for